EhsanKA/FACS_Analysis/README.md

 # FACS_Analysis

-The scripts is involved in preprocessing, standardizing, visualizing, and integrating cytometry data from different panels.
+The scripts are involved in preprocessing, standardizing, visualizing, and integrating cytometry data from different panels.